 With a request to delete the registration the subscriber indicates that he no longer wishes to use the services of the UZI register.
 The subscriber is then removed from the UZI register.
-A request for deletion of a subscriber's registration (and therefore withdrawal of the certificates issued to the subscriber) must be submitted in writing to the UZI register.
+A request for deletion of a subscriber's registration (and therefore revocation of the certificates issued to the subscriber) must be submitted in writing to the UZI register.
 The UZI register authenticates the applicant in accordance with the authentication procedure which applies to the registration applications.

-- 4.11.1 Transition period for a care provider subscriber [zorgverlener abonnee]

-A transition period of three months will come into effect in the event of the death, unconditional suspension or deletion from the BIG register of a care provider [zorgverlener] who is also a subscriber.
+- 4.11.1 Transition period for a care provider subscriber [zorgverlener abonnee] A transition period of three months will come into effect in the event of the death, unconditional suspension or deletion from the BIG register of a care provider [zorgverlener] who is also a subscriber.
 This transition period implies the following: - all named cards (care provider card [zorgverlenerpas] and named employee cards [medewerkerpassen op naam]) will be withdrawn in accordance with the applicable rules.
-This also applies to named cards which have been applied for and/or issued just before or during the transition period. - Unnamed employee cards [medewerkerpassen niet op naam] and Server Certificates will continue to be active. - the subscriber registration will remain active. - no new products may be applied for.
+This also applies to named cards which have been applied for and/or issued just before or during the transition period. - Server Certificates will continue to be active. - the subscriber registration will remain active. - no new products may be applied for.

-After the transition period, unnamed employee cards [medewerkerpassen niet op naam] and Server Certificates will be withdrawn and the subscriber registration deleted.
-If under the subscriber registration none or only UZI cards by name (the healthcare provider card and employee card by name) are active, the subscriber registration is immediately withdrawn.
-The UZI register does not provide any refund for the remaining period of validity of withdrawn UZI certificates.
+After the transition period, Server Certificates will be withdrawn and the subscriber registration deleted.
+If under the subscriber registration none or only UZI cards by name (the healthcare provider card and employee card by name) are active, the subscriber registration is immediately withdrawn.The UZI register does not provide any refund for the remaining period of validity of withdrawn UZI certificates.